Restricted Access Thesis

 This classroom-based research study focuses on the English literacy skills of Karen-speaking adults who are non-literate or semi-literate in their first language.
 The study asks: Does explicit phonemic awareness and decoding instruction using whole-part-whole instruction in the context of the language experience approach help these learners make the connection between letters and sounds in English to improve their ability to detect word-initial phonemes?
 At the beginning of each week of the six weeks of instruction, the students described a picture, and the words that they provided were the basis of the weekly phonemic awareness activities.
 Data was collected using student interviews, a pre- and post-phonemic awareness test and a teaching journal.
 The results showed that there was an increase in students' ability to detect word-initial phonemes after six weeks of explicit instruction.

 Hokeness, Andrea P, "Improving phonemic awareness using whole-part-whole reading instruction and the language experience approach with semi-literate and non-literate Karen-speaking adults" (2010).
-School of Education Student Capstones and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 421.